rohitsangale/tv-script-generator-/README.md

 # tv-script-generator-
-generate the following dialogue script by learning through its previous
+generate the following dialogue script of simson by learning through its previous script data